-Bucks County Community College will evaluate parallel work completed at accredited postsecondary institutions for potential transfer credit.
+Upon receipt of a Transcript Evaluation Request, Bucks County Community College will evaluate parallel work completed at accredited post-secondary institutions for potential transfer credit.

-- Students seeking transfer credit should first submit an Admission for Admission to the College (https://ac.bucks.edu/apps/admiss/application/). - Next, students must request that an official copy of their transcript(s) be sent from their previous institution(s) to Bucks County Community College.
+- Students seeking transfer credit should first submit an Application for Admission to the College. - Next, students must request that an official copy of their transcript(s) be sent from their previous institution(s) to Bucks County Community College.
 Official transcripts can be mailed to Bucks County Community College, Registrar's Office, 275 Swamp Road, Newtown, PA 18940.
 If sending your official transcript electronically, please have it sent to waivers@bucks.edu.